Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - specifying materials that are easy to reuse or recycle even if they have a higher initial embodied energy.

 Prepare a waste management plan: Prepare a waste management plan before beginning construction.
-From the REBRI website you can download a waste management plan template.
+From BRANZ REBRI you can download a waste management plan template.

 Before construction starts: